JustinMills2024/Shields-Up-Cybersecurity-Job-Simulation/README.md

 After reviewing the publications, you will then need to draft an email to inform the relevant infrastructure owner at AIG of the seriousness of the vulnerability that has been reported.
 </br>
 <h2>Task 1: </h2>
-<br> Respond to the Apache Log4j zero-day vulnerability that was released to the public by advising affected teams of the vulnerability.
+<br> Respond to the Apache Log4j zero-day vulnerability that was released to the public by advising affected teams of the vulnerability.</br>

-Below is the email I created to advise the affected teams. </br>
+<h3>Below is the email I created to advise the affected teams. </h3>

 <br>From: AIG Cyber & Information Security Team
 To: <affected team>